Artist & Designer

 My work has been featured in gallery exhibits including City Arts Orlando.
 I am currently an active member of the West Volusia Artists.

-— Carolyn Jenkins
+Carolyn Jenkins

 A Personal Note

-Gratitude & Freedom
+Gratitude & Practice

 My path as an artist has been defined by both passion and sacrifice.
 The decision to forgo Ringling in 1972 shaped everything that followed — it taught me that art is not just what you put on canvas, but the choices you make with your life.